PgeePow/RO-WEB/docs/index.md

 ---

 !!! note
-    The wiki is till under contruction, all new details will be added in fuuture
+    The page is till under development, all new details will be added in future
 <br>

 # Welcome to <span style="color:#6D28D9;">**VALKARIA**</span>, Adventurers!